,

 Law enforcement and consumer protection authorities worldwide have recognised the QR code scam as a significant and growing threat and have issued extensive guidance to help the public protect themselves.

 The Federal Bureau of Investigation issued a public service announcement through its Internet Crime Complaint Center specifically warning consumers about criminals tampering with QR codes at physical locations — particularly parking meters, cryptocurrency kiosks, and restaurant payment codes.
 The FBI advises the public to treat QR codes with the same caution applied to links in unsolicited emails and to verify the destination URL before proceeding after scanning.
+Report at ic3.gov.

 The United States Postal Inspection Service has issued guidance on QR code scam activity — including both quishing attacks and the QR code brushing variant — and advises consumers not to scan QR codes from unexpected communications, particularly those urging immediate action.
-Reports of QR code scam activity can be filed with the FBI’s IC3 at ic3.gov and the FTC at reportfraud.ftc.gov.
+Reports of QR code scam activity can be filed with the FBI’s IC3 and the FTC at reportfraud.ftc.gov.

 Cybersecurity researchers note that QR code scam attacks are particularly effective against corporate targets because malicious QR codes embedded in phishing emails bypass many email security scanning systems that are designed to detect and block suspicious URLs in text form.
 Many organisations are now updating their security awareness training to specifically address the QR code scam threat and implementing technical controls to detect QR code phishing at the email gateway level.

-How to Protect Yourself from QR Code Scams
+How to Protect Yourself

 Inspect Before You Scan